 Description: Interactive classes of 3 hours in which work group assignments and lecturing alternate

 Number of (3 hour) instructions: 6

-Names of instructors: Amalia Campos Delgado and Neske Baerwaldt with potential additional guest lecturers
+Names of instructors: Dr. Amalia Campos Delgado and Neske Baerwaldt with potential additional guest lecturers

 Required preparation by students: Reading the prescribed literature and making assignments

 Portfolio of written assignments both made before and during class (50% of grade)